rustomax/rust-iterators/README.md

 // output: [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]
 ```

-There are a few ways in which we can iterate over the vector.
+There are a few ways we can iterate over a vector.
 A good Rustic style is precisely to use the iterator:

 ```rust
 let v = vec![1, 2, 3];